Need to talk? Call 1800 882 436.

 What is haemolytic disease of the newborn?

-Haemolytic disease of the newborn is a condition in an unborn baby and newborn that can happen if a small amount of your baby’s red blood cells cross the placenta into your bloodstream.
-This causes your immune system to react by producing antibodies to destroy your baby’s red blood cells.
-If these antibodies develop, they will not normally affect your first pregnancy.
+Haemolytic disease of the newborn is a condition that can happen in an unborn baby or a newborn if a small amount of your baby’s red blood cells cross the placenta into your bloodstream.

-Illustration showing how haemolytic disease of the newborn can occur.
+Diagram showing how haemolytic disease of the newborn can occur.

-Illustration showing how haemolytic disease of the newborn can occur.
+Diagram showing how haemolytic disease of the newborn can occur.

 Can haemolytic disease of the newborn be prevented?